Monastery of Panayia Yiatrissa: History

-Abbot Sofroniou Sarantopoulou notes that the passage of time and the Mani Peninsula’s history of devastating wars have left little from this period.
+Abbot Sofroniou Sarantopoulou noted that the passage of time and the Mani Peninsula’s history of devastating wars have left little from this period.
 Nonetheless, in his day, the area remained known as “καλογερικό,” meaning “a place of monks.”

 From c.
 400 to the late 1600s, a large gap appears in Sarantopoulou’s history.
 Southern Laconia, and the Mani Peninsula in particular, resisted large-scale conversion for many centuries; another version of the monastery's earliest history is more consistent with the fact of later Christianization.
 According to regional lore, in c.
 980 Nikon the Metanoeite traversed the complex.
 Inspired, he then went on to proselytize to the native Maniots of the isolated and rugged peninsula, where this “fiery apostle of the new religion” is credited with building many churches for the recalcitrant region and converting the Maniots to Christianity.

 Sarantopoulou’s story picks up again in 1632, with the legend of a wealthy lord of Kastania:

 "Kyriakoulis Iliafentis with his wife Maria, both being 56 years of age and having no children, were distraught and ashamed by their childlessness” (it being a social stigma), “decided to separate themselves from the community of Kastania and to live in isolation.
 With this in mind, they built a church on the old temple site using boulders that remained.
 They also built a large bridge to the town of Arna, and donated all their properties, to this purpose, and planned to build housing for monks to live on the monastery site.
 Unexpectedly, however, the barren wife Maria gave birth to a son the year after they built the church; and she gave birth to a second son another year later."